Strategies for Health

 Use a timer or app to remind you to stand up and stretch or walk for a few minutes every hour.

-Do exercises while watching TV, such as squats, lunges, or yoga poses.
+Do exercises like squats, lunges, or yoga poses while watching TV.

-If possible, hold meetings while walking instead of sitting in a conference room.
+Hold meetings while walking instead of sitting in a conference room if possible.

 Choose parking spots that are farther from your destination to increase walking distance.